-Engineers at Siemens PLM Software have developed a single, comprehensive powertrain solution for engines that balances performance, fuel economy and Noise Vibration Harshness (NVH) alike.
+There are many answers to this question and Simcenter Testing Solutions offer one of them.
+Engineers at Siemens PLM Software have developed a single, comprehensive powertrain testing solution that helps balancing performance, fuel economy and noise vibration and harshness (NVH) alike.
 Four historically separate measurement systems have now become one.
-It combines traditional NVH with torsional vibration analysis, combustion analysis and ability to access to powertrain ECU .
+It combines traditional NVH testing with torsional vibration analysis, combustion analysis and simultaneously gives access to powertrain ECU data.

 Torsional vibration analysis (TVA) is a vital part of the overall solution.
-This aims to discover uneven RPM fluctuations and unsteadiness coming from the engine and from powertrains and to measure them in parallel with NVH.
-The solution allows to get any torsional vibration sensor to be connected and to analyse and animate the acquired data.
+This aims to discover RPM fluctuations and unsteadiness coming from the shafts and to measure them in parallel with NVH data.
+The solution allows to get any torsional vibration sensor to be connected and to analyze and animate the acquired data.

 Last but not least, access to the powertrain Electronic Control Unit (ECU) is provided through support of CAN Calibration Protocol (CCP), for instance.
-This is important as performance-enhancing control strategies often conflict with NVH, and by acquiring the ECU parameters together with NVH the users gain insight into how they interlink.
+This is important as performance-enhancing control strategies often conflict with NVH optimization.
+By acquiring ECU parameters together with NVH data, users gain insight into how those interlink.

-Addressing the needs of all departments involved is a huge challenge and this approach certainly facilitates the way to making informed decision at the earliest stages and throughout the development process.
+Addressing the needs of all departments involved is a huge challenge.
+This approach facilitates the making of informed decision at the earliest stages and throughout the development process.